zyx/manual/PluginLicensing.md

 # Plugin Licensing

-**This document is a draft.
-It is currently not in effect, so everything here is bogus now, but it may eventually become the guide for plugin licensing in the future.**

-VCV Rack is open-source software, but you should still familiarize yourself with the [VCV Rack licenses](https://github.com/VCVRack/Rack/blob/v1-gpl/LICENSE.md) before releasing your plugin, to avoid misuse of intellectual property.
-If in doubt, send any licensing questions to contact@vcvrack.com.
+VCV Rack is open-source/free software, but you should still familiarize yourself with the [VCV Rack licenses](https://github.com/VCVRack/Rack/blob/v1/LICENSE.md) before releasing your plugin, to avoid misuse of intellectual property.
+If in doubt, send your licensing questions to contact@vcvrack.com.

 ### I want to release my plugin under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html) (GPLv3).

 Since Rack is licensed under GPLv3, you may license your plugin under GPLv3 as well.
 You may do anything with your plugin that the GPLv3 allows, including selling it without a commercial license (below) as long as you release the source code under GPLv3.

-### I want to release my plugin non-commercially under non-GPLv3 terms.
+### I want to release my plugin under a different open-source license or freeware.

-This is the most common choice among plugin developers.
-Rack offers a [VCV Rack Non-Commercial Plugin License Exception](https://github.com/VCVRack/Rack/blob/v1-gpl/LICENSE.md) which allows you to license your plugin under any terms you want, as long as it is offered free of charge.
+Rack offers a [VCV Rack Non-Commercial Plugin License Exception](https://github.com/VCVRack/Rack/blob/v1/LICENSE.md) which allows you to license your plugin under any terms you want, as long as it is offered free of charge.
 You may choose:
 - **Open-source**.
 [BSD 3-clause](https://opensource.org/licenses/BSD-3-Clause), [MIT](https://opensource.org/licenses/MIT), and [CC0](https://creativecommons.org/publicdomain/zero/1.0/) are popular licenses.
 - **Closed-source freeware**.